1. What is Paid Family Leave (PFL)?

 17. Can an employee take both temporary disability leave and PFL leave at the same time?

-No, disability leave and PFL leave cannot be taken An employee’s combined total disability leave and PFL leave in any 52-week period may not exceed 26 weeks.
+No, disability leave and PFL leave cannot be taken at the same time.
+An employee’s combined total disability leave and PFL leave in any 52-week period may not exceed 26 weeks.

 18. What protections do employees have if they take PFL leave?